theevo/CategorySwiper/Discovery-tree.md

 - display no action taken when no update returns false

+- 👉 BEWARE: "Uncategorized" transactions will have nil `category_id`
+    - make "Uncategorized" category the default placeholder

 - 4 states
     - ✅ onAppear calls load -> Spinner
     - ✅ load returns no transactions -> NoTransactionsView